AtlasUnion/Kernel-Development/docs/Preparation/Boot Sequence.md

 ## CPU Mode

+CPU modes are operating modes for the CPU, which specify the type and scope of operation that can be performed by the CPU.
+One example of type is the length of operation (16 bit or 32 bit) and scope can be if certain operation is allowed.

 One of the remaining jobs of modern bootstrapping code is to switch from Real Mode to Protected Mode.
-What is Real Mode and Protected Mode and what are they for?

 ### Real Mode